ethanWallace/nextjs-webcomponent-hydration/README.md

 ## StencilJS

-This example includes a StencilJS component.
+This example includes a StencilJS component, which is rendered on the Server using a React wrapper.

 It currently does the following:

 - Instantiates the component class.
 - Applies props to the instance.
 - Calls the render function of the instance.
 - Appends the CSS styles in a `<style>` tag.

+Lifecycles are not called.

 As non of the Stencil hydrate functions are public, the `components/StencilWrapper.tsx` wrapper converts Stencils' VNodes to Preact VNodes and uses `preact-render-to-string` to render to HTML.